Ecoblockchain/front-end-starting-points/README.md

 ```

 ###Install Grunt CLI
-For more information go to [gruntjs](http://gruntjs.com/)
+For more information see [gruntjs](http://gruntjs.com/).
 ```bash
 npm install -g grunt-cli
 ```

-For more information about livereload with grunt look [here](http://rhumaric.com/2013/07/renewing-the-grunt-livereload-magic/).
+For more information about livereload using grunt and express see [this](http://rhumaric.com/2013/07/renewing-the-grunt-livereload-magic/).

-###Run the default Grunt task which will start the server
+###Run the default Grunt task (which starts the server)
 ```bash
 grunt
 ```